zehitomo/eslint-config/styleguide/JAVASCRIPT.md

   // good
   [1, 2, 3].map(
     (number) =>
       `A long string with the ${number}.
-It’s so long that we don’t want it to take up space on the .map line!` );
+It's so long that we don't want it to take up space on the .map line!` );

   // good